rayyan35p/tp/docs/tutorials/AddRemark.md

 import seedu.address.model.Model;

 /**
- * Changes the remark of an existing person in the address book.
+ * Changes the remark of an existing person in the TaskHub.
  */
 public class RemarkCommand extends Command {